 - Because we have an opportunity to come up with more enlivening and equitable answers to the question of how we want to be in community with each other.

 Ready to get started?
 Check out, comment on, and share the blogs below or on the right.
-Explore the application of developmental theories (All Quadrant Model and Action Logics) or the concept of the Commons to volunteerism.
-Geek out with my dissertation, which is a deep dive on volunteer value: Making the Invisible Visible: Capturing the Value of Volunteerism in Nonprofit Organizations.
+Explore the concept of the Commons or the application of developmental theories (All Quadrant Model and Action Logics) to volunteerism.
+Go down a rabbit hole with my dissertation, which is a deep dive on volunteer value and the application of gift economy principles to volunteer engagement: Making the Invisible Visible: Capturing the Value of Volunteerism in Nonprofit Organizations.
 Thanks for visiting!